recolic/microsoft-intune-archlinux/README.md

 If getting this error message `Non-compliant status indicated by IWS issues=[("Sync your device with Intune", "Open Company Portal and run a check on your device to get a current status."`, please:

 1. Search for intune-agent output starting with: `Reporting status to Intune statuses`.
-Check if there is any non-compliant item (usually no).
+Make sure all items are compliant. (usually they are all good)
 2. Simply wait for a moment and try again.

 Sometimes, problem will disappear after few seconds.
 But it could take more than 20 minutes to fix (depending on the intune server).
 Be patient.